 - Replace existing light bulbs with energy-saver lights.

 - Design and assign an annual class project to reduce energy consumption all over the school.
 Then, ask them to think of energy-efficient ways of doing things instead.

 - Work towards shifting to outdoor solar classrooms.

 Critical thinking skills help create a sense of duty, creativity, and synergy in pupils.
-It opens the door for concepts, opinions, and allows each student to have his or her voice once they realize they are heard.
+It opens the door for concepts and opinions and allows each student to have their voice once they realize they are heard.

 As for sustainable teaching, when the students are made to work on a project, they learn how every little action has a global effect.